 - Visual Tool Markup Language first appeared in 1997

-- I have 21 facts about Visual Tool Markup Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Visual Tool Markup Language not answered here?
+Email me and let me know how I can help.

 Example code from the web: